 Our Mission Partners

-Care Center, New Hope AL
+Care Center, New Hope AL - WHO ARE WE?

 In the year 2000, four area churches (Cove United Methodist, Rivertree Church, Big Cove Presbyterian, and St. Columbia Episcopal) put their denominations aside and came together to start The CARE Center after recognizing the unmet needs of our under-resourced neighbors in southeastern Madison County.
 Initially, the mission provided emergency food, toiletries, baby products, school supplies and financial assistance (serving 60 families / month on average).
-By 2005, the CARE Center Executive Board and volunteers realized the importance of community development to help neighbors become self-sufficient and began to design opportunities for higher education.
+By 2005, The CARE Center Executive Board and volunteers realized the importance of community development to help neighbors become self-sufficient and began to design opportunities for higher education.

 INDIVIDUALS find relief from emotional distress, depression, anxiety, insecurities, and spiritual stagnation.